Skip to content

 We really should not rate Japanese Natural Stones with a grit, but I get asked it so much I end up doing it anyway with an analogous number.
 The stones do not perform exactly like the synthetics would, but this will give you a very loose picture:

-• Mushi Nagura (x3000)
+• Mushi Nagura (x2000)

-• Ban Nagura (~x3500)
+• Ban Nagura (~x2500)

-• Atsu Nagura (~x4000)
+• Atsu Nagura (~x3000)

-• Yae Botan Nagura (~x4500)
+• Yae Botan Nagura (~x3500)

-• Botan Nagura (~x5000)
+• Botan Nagura (~x4000)

-• Tenjyo Nagura (~x6000)
+• Tenjyo Nagura (~x5000)

-• Mejiro Nagura (~x7000-x8000)
+• Mejiro Nagura (~x6000)

-• Koma Nagura (~x7000-x8000)
+• Koma Nagura (~x6000)

 Do I Need Mikawa Nagura to Hone My Razors?

-• Suita (~x5000-x8000) or Tomae/Suita/Aisa/Namito/etc. [Soft 3/5] (~x6000-x8000)
+• Tomae/Suita/Aisa/Namito/etc. [Soft 2-3/5] (~x6000-x8000)

-• Tomae/Aisa/Namito/etc. [Medium 4/5] (~x8000-x10000) or Tomae/Aisa/Namito/etc. [Hard 5/5] (~x10000-x12000+)
+• Tomae/Suita/Aisa/Namito/etc. [Medium 4/5] (~x8000-x10000)

 My Nagura Is Missing a Layer/Strata Designation.
 What Is It?

 Often there are smaller pieces of Mikawa Nagura which may be marked as 释硭用 are given out in smaller sets or as additions to a larger purchase.
 These will have the Asano stamp and the Mikawa mine stamp on them, but no other strata/layer/use designation stamp.
 Little Mikawa Nagura like this are often referred to as Ho-Bo and are used traditionally to chamfer off the edges of a stone as it wears down from the use of the main Nagura.
-Ho-Bo can be from any of the strata layers, but are usually from Botan/Tenjyou/Mejiro layers.
-They are a lot of fun to test out and see what you get from a few of them, but will be quite small and assure you no level of specific performance.
+Ho-Bo can be from any of the strata layers but are usually from Botan/Tenjyou/Mejiro layers.
+They are a lot of fun to test out and see what you get from a few of them but will be quite small and assure you no level of specific performance.

 If you have a larger Nagura which isn’t marked 释硭用 but still no designation and is marked Mikawa, it is likely a misplaced piece of stock or the strata wasn’t recorded when it was stored – leaving it difficult to stamp properly.
 It could also be a reject during the evaluation process where it performs too far out of spec for its usual use to be stamped as Botan/Tenjyou/etc. These are almost never marked with the “Asano” stamp, but I felt it was still important to briefly touch on them given their Mikawa origin.
 Nothing is wrong with these Nagura and they can be used just as well as the rest of them, but it will require you to test it yourself – take care when doing so as you may chip your razor’s edge if it ends up being a coarser version.